reddh4wk/Project-Zomboid-Archlinux-Server/README.md

 # Project Zomboid Server with Telegram Integration
+## Under active development!
+Feel free to write in the Issues section if there's a bug.

 Looking for a graceful shutdown and a way to check easily logs and the shell running your application server?
 You're in the right place!
 Would you like a voting system to vote with your friends for the mods to install and the settings to change on the server?
 You're in the right place!